-The Head of Fellowship Programme (EPIET and EUPHEM), based at ECDC, leads scientific and managerial aspects of the Fellowship Programme in consultation with EAP directors and reports to the Head of the Public Health Training (PHT) section at ECDC.
+The Head of Fellowship Programme (EPIET and EUPHEM), based at ECDC, leads scientific and managerial aspects of the Fellowship Programme in consultation with EAP directors and reports to the Head of the Public Health Training (PHT) Section at ECDC.
 Under the guidance of the Head of Section, the Head of Fellowship Programme leads the implementation of the scientific, structural and administrative development work of the ECDC Fellowship Programme (EPIET/EUPHEM) based on the external evaluation of the programme and the new ECDC strategy.

-The Head of Fellowship Programme leads the work of the scientific coordinator team based at ECDC and in the Member States, and ensures that fellows achieve their training and learning objectives, and facilitates regular communication between the scientific coordinator team, fellows and supervisors.
-This teamwork includes: identifying new potential training sites and organising initial site appraisals and regular site visits to existing training sites; facilitating opportunities for fellows to participate in international assignments and determining the suitability of international missions and monitoring of fellows' progress during the assignment; implementing and developing the specialised training modules, including syllabus and identifying suitable facilitators.
-The Head of Fellowship Programme (or another senior staff member within ECDC), also chairs the selection committees.
+The Head of Fellowship Programme leads the work of the scientific coordinator team based at ECDC and in the Member States and ensures that fellows achieve their training and learning objectives, and facilitates regular communication between the scientific coordinator team, fellows and supervisors.
+This teamwork includes: identifying new potential training sites and organising initial site appraisals and regular site visits to existing training sites; facilitating opportunities for fellows to participate in international assignments, determining the suitability of international missions and monitoring of fellows' progress during the assignment; implementing and developing the specialised training modules, including syllabus and identifying suitable facilitators.
+The Head of Fellowship Programme (or, in his absence, another senior staff member within ECDC), also chairs the EPIET and EUPHEM selection committees in the Selection Process.

 In the event of conflicts between the fellow and the site supervisor, the Head of Fellowship Programme will adopt a moderating role.
-The Head of Fellowship Programme and the fellow's main supervisor, sign the fellow's diploma.
+The Head of Fellowship Programme and the fellow's main supervisor sign the fellow's diploma.